SymfonyCasts/vue/sfcasts/ep1/ajax.md

 Here's the goal: as *soon* as Vue loads this component, we'll start the AJAX call so that we can load the products as quickly as possible.
-Fortunately, Vue allows you to run code during this process, and there are two man "hook" points: `mounted` and `created`.
+Fortunately, Vue allows us to run code during its startup process, and there are two man "hook" points:
+`mounted` and `created`.
 We'll talk more about these later but Vue considers your component `mounted` when it's actually added to the page - like, in `products.js` when we call `.$mount()`.

 To run code right *after* our component is mounted, all we need to do is create a function called `mounted()`.
 Inside, we'll make the AJAX call.

-To do that, at the top of the `script` section `import axios from 'axios'`.

-*Using* Axios is beautifully simple: `axios.get('/api/products')`.
+How?
+First, at the top of the `script` section `import axios from 'axios'`.
+Then, *using* Axios is beautifully simple: `axios.get('/api/products')`.

-And like every AJAX library, this will return a *promise*, which you can learn *all* about a different
+And like every AJAX library, this will return a *Promise*, which you can learn *all* about in a
 [JavaScript Tutorial](https://symfonycasts.com/screencast/javascript/all-about-promises)
 here on SymfonyCasts.

-To use the promise, add `.then()`, and pass an arrow function with a `response` as the argument.
+To use the Promise, add `.then()`, and pass an arrow function with `response` as the argument.
 Let's `console.log(response)` to see what it looks like.

-Perfect!
+Let's try it!
 Back over on the browser, click to view the console.
-Thanks to hot module replacement that already ran!
-To make it more realistic, let's refresh the page.
-Then... boom! the log shows up almost instantly.
+Thanks to hot module replacement... that already ran!
+But to make the flow more realistic, let's refresh the page.

+Now... boom! the log shows up almost instantly.
 The `response` is an object with `headers`, `status` and other things.
 What *we* want is `data`.
 One of the nice features of Axios is that it decodes the JSON automatically.

 When you're working with a JSON-LD Hydra like this, the the collection of items is stored on a `hydra:member` property.
 Yep, it's an array with 12 products.
 We